Mathematical theory of deep learning: Formal definition

 \begin{remark} Typically, there exist different choices of architectures, weights, and biases yielding the same function $\Phi:\R^{d_0}\to\R^{d_{L+1}}$.
 For this reason we cannot associate a unique meaning to these notions solely based on the \emph{function} realized by $\Phi$.

-In the following, when we refer to the properties of a neural network $\Phi$, it is always understood to mean that there exists at least one construction as in Definition \ref{def:nn}, which realizes the function $\Phi$ and uses parameters that satisfy those properties. \end{remark}
+In the following, when we refer to a neural network $\Phi$, we either mean the function it realizes or a specific realization as defined in Definition~\ref{def:nn}.
+In particular, when discussing properties such as depth or size, it is always understood that there exists a fixed construction of $\Phi$ that satisfies these properties. \end{remark}

 The architecture of a neural network is often depicted as a connected graph, as illustrated in Figure \ref{fig:FullNN}.
 The {\bf nodes} in such graphs represent (the output of) the neurons.
 They are arranged in {\bf layers}, with $\Bx^{(\ell)}$ in Definition \ref{def:nn} corresponding to the neurons in layer $\ell$.
 We also refer to $\Bx^{(0)}$ in \eqref{eq:inputlayer} as the {\bf input layer} and to $\Bx^{(L+1)}$ in \eqref{eq:defxLplus1} as the {\bf output layer}.
 All layers in between are referred to as the {\bf hidden layers} and their output is given by \eqref{eq:defxell}.
 The number of hidden layers corresponds to the depth.
 For the correct interpretation of such graphs, we note that by our conventions in Definition \ref{def:nn}, the activation function is applied after each affine transformation, except in the final layer.